- Should they go to university or college?

 When are the assessments conducted?

-Assessments for grade 11 and 12 learners take place every first and last Saturday morning of the month from 8.30 – 12.00.
+Assessments for grade 11 and 12 learners take place on Saturday mornings of the month from 8.30 – 12.00.
 Spaces are limited as the assessments are done in a small group context.
+Assessment may also be conducted individually – please indicate this when you make your appointment.

 Where are assessments conducted?